 While uncommon, lichen sclerosus is a skin condition that can cause discomfort and pain in especially delicate areas of a woman’s body.
-Dr. Elizabeth Eden in Sutton Place, New York, has considerable experience in dealing with this skin condition and, with the help of cutting-edge laser technology, has seen incredible results in patients in eliminating this stubborn problem.
+Dr. Elizabeth Eden in Sutton Place and Midtown East, New York, has considerable experience in dealing with this skin condition and, with the help of cutting-edge laser technology, has seen incredible results in patients in eliminating this stubborn problem.

 Lichen sclerosus is a relatively uncommon skin condition, mostly affecting the genital and anal areas.
 Lichen sclerosus initially creates small, white patches in the skin that are shiny or smooth, and thinner than normal skin.
 These patches can grow into bigger areas and are prone to:

 This skin condition can affect other parts of the body outside the genital and anal regions, but most cases present in these areas.

 Lichensclerosus is generally found in women going through menopause, yet it can occur at any age.
 It's cause is unknown.
 Many believe that the hormone imbalance brought on by menopause plays a role in the onset of the condition.
 There is some evidence to suggest that overactive immune systems may also play a part in lichen sclerosus.